 - Are our leaders and employees embodying and effectively adopting our brand?

-Expect and Own Mistakes
+Own Your Mistakes

 Get Back to Business